Inspire – High potential and gifted education

 - become intensely focused in their area of interest or passion.

-Our high potential and gifted education opportunities
+High potential and gifted education opportunities across the classroom, school and state

 Our students engage with HPGE education in the classroom, in our school, and across NSW.